The Best of October 2018

 This probably would really annoy me normally, but since I'm freelancing full-time now I wanted to do some rebranding anyways.

 To be completely honest, I got very much inside of my own head while trying to redesign my site.
 For some reason, writing the copy for your own site is extremely hard (or is that just me?) but I'm almost done with my new site.

 I decided to create a new branch of my business so I can target the housing industry (my niche) while also keeping my flagship site as my primary writing portfolio.
 The new site is House to Home | Copy & Content Writing, which will provide services to real estate, property management, home building/remodeling, and interior design fields.

-Once that’s done, I have to get moving on redesigning my main site, katiejenison.com.
-The good news is that website should be done a lot quicker!
+Once that's done, I have to get moving on redesigning my main site, katiejenison.com.
+The good news is that the website should be done a lot quicker!

 1. Write 6 new blog posts ✅

 - How to Use Stock Photos + Where to Find Them